allegroflare/allegro_flare/README.md

 - Add attributes to your classes for scripting, saving, and loading (`Attributes`, `ElementID`)

 ### Internationalization
- - Support multiple languages with `I18n`
+ - Support multiple languages with `Internationalization`

 ### Color
 - Color creation and manipulation (`mix()`, `change_hue()`, `change_lightness()`, etc.)